HSSBoston/miura-fold/README.md

 # Origami crease pattern for the Miura fold

 This is a [Squeak Smalltalk](https://squeak.org/) implementation of a simple algorithm to generate an origami crease pattern (folding diagram) for the [Miura fold](https://en.wikipedia.org/wiki/Miura_fold).
-The Miura fold is a method to (1) fold a sheet of paper into a smaller area by pushing the paper's diagonally opposite ends in one motion and (2) unpack the folded paper in one motion by pulling on its opposite ends.
+The Miura fold is a method to

+- Fold a sheet of paper into a smaller area by pushing the paper's diagonally opposite ends in one motion, and
+- Unpack the folded paper in one motion by pulling on its opposite ends.

 <p align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/5/55/Miura-ori.gif" width="500" />